mathiasfrohlich/vscode-kotlin/README.md

 ------------

 If you want to contribute to this project, first of all you need to download the latest version of [AAAPackageDev](https://bitbucket.org/guillermooo/aaapackagedev).
+Then you can follow the tutorials:

+* [Syntax Defenitions](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) for changing the syntax defenition file.
+* [Snippets](http://sublimetext.info/docs/en/extensibility/snippets.html) for changing the snippet files.

+There is also a [full documentation](http://sublimetext.info/docs/en/extensibility/extensibility.html) of Sublime Text extending.

-Then you can follow the [tutorial](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) for changing the syntax defenition file.
-The best way to contribbute is to send pull-requests though GitHub interface.
+The best way to contribute is to send pull-requests though GitHub interface.

 Links
 -----